bjeremy23/jibberish/README.md

 ### Examples

-The following examples demonstrate some of Jibberish's powerful capabilities:
+The following examples demonstrate some of Jibberish's capabilities:

 #### Natural Language Command Generation